miyamiwu/NotionMoonRatingsFormula/README.md

 ## Writing the Formula

-Writing the formula will be done in four stages: Full Moons, Half-Moons, New Moons, and Integration.
+Writing the formula will be done in four stages: **Full Moons, Waning Moons, New Moons, and Integration**.
 Upon completing the first three stages, you’ll have three distinct formulas.
 Set aside each formula upon completion of its respective stage.
 Ultimately, in the final Integration stage, we’ll consolidate these formulas to derive our comprehensive moon ratings formula.

-Before we begin, please note the following: Avoid copying and pasting the formulas provided below directly into your database, as this method won’t function properly.
+Before we begin, please note the following: Avoid copying and pasting the formulas provided below directly into your database, as this method may not function properly.
 Instead, type out the formula manually, ensuring that you input the property name (“Number Rating” in this case) within the formula.
-Notion lacks the capability to automatically link the property name in copied formulas with the corresponding property in your database, necessitating manual input for the formula to work.
+Sometimes, Notion doesn't automatically link the property name in copied formulas with the corresponding property in your database, so you have to manually input them.

 ### Stage 1.
 Full Moons